Work-Efficient Query Evaluation in Constant Time with PRAMs: Query Evaluation in the Dictionary Setting

 This section is concerned with the evaluation of \emph{join queries}\footnote{Following tradition, we denote join queries in this subsection slightly differently from the previous subsection.} $q = R_1 \Join \ldots \Join R_m$ over some schema $\schema = \{R_1,\ldots, R_m\}$ with attributes $\attrof{q} = \bigcup_{i=1}^m \attrof{R_i}$.
 It was shown in \cite{DBLP:journals/siamcomp/AtseriasGM13} that $|\queryresult{\query}{\db}| \le \agmbound$ holds for every database \(\db\) and that this bound is tight for infinitely many databases \db (this is also known as the AGM bound).
 Here $\agmbound$ denotes $\agmterm$, where $x_1,\ldots,x_m$ is a fractional edge cover of $\query$ defined as a solution of the following linear program.

 There exist sequential algorithms whose running time is bounded by the above worst-case size of the query result (and the size of the database), i.e., by $\bigO(\agmbound+|D|)$ \cite{NgoPRR18}.
 They are called \emph{worst-case optimal}.
+However, these algorithms are not captured by query plans and therefore their parallel constant-time counterparts cannot be obtained by a direct application of \autoref{result:eval-query-plan}.

 We say that a join query $q$ has \emph{weakly worst-case optimal} \ctpalgos, if, for every $\varepsilon>0$, there is a \ctpalgo that evaluates $q$ with work $(\agmbound+|D|)^{1+\varepsilon}$.
 In this subsection, we show that join queries indeed have weakly worst-case optimal \ctpalgos, if the arrays representing the relations are suitably ordered.
 In the dictionary setting the latter requirement can actually be dropped, since the arrays can be appropriately sorted in a padded fashion and compacted, within the overall work and space bounds.